dpittner/falco-website/content/en/docs/rules/supported-fields.md

 fd.name_changed True when an event changes the name of an fd used by this event
                 .
-This can occur in some cases such as udp connections where th e connection tuple changes. fd.cip.name     Domain name associated with the client IP address. fd.sip.name     Domain name associated with the server IP address. fd.lip.name     Domain name associated with the local IP address. fd.rip.name     Domain name associated with the remote IP address. fd.dev          device number (major/minor) containing the referenced file fd.dev.major    major device number containing the referenced file fd.dev.minor    minor device number containing the referenced file
+This can occur in some cases such as udp connections where th e connection tuple changes. fd.cip.name     (FILTER ONLY) Domain name associated with the client IP address. fd.sip.name     (FILTER ONLY) Domain name associated with the server IP address. fd.lip.name     (FILTER ONLY) Domain name associated with the local IP address. fd.rip.name     (FILTER ONLY) Domain name associated with the remote IP address. fd.dev          device number (major/minor) containing the referenced file fd.dev.major    major device number containing the referenced file fd.dev.minor    minor device number containing the referenced file